NSERC Synergy Awards for Innovation

 - evidence, where applicable, of pre-commercial and/or commercial success, increased employment opportunities for students and graduates, and spin-off benefits to other sectors of the economy.

-The RD&S deadline is March 21, 2017 for any internal review and/or institutional signatures.
+The Western Research deadline is March 26, 2021 for any internal review of written materials and/or institutional signatures.